We use the law to protect the natural taonga of Aotearoa

 We challenged the Minister for Oceans and Fisheries Total Allowable Catch decision for crayfish in Northland, and we won.

-With Te Uri o Hikihiki hapū, we challenged the Minister for Oceans and Fisheries catch limit decisions for crayfish and we won.
+With Te Uri o Hikihiki hapū, we challenged the Minister for Oceans and Fisheries catch limit decisions for crayfish, and we won.

-We challenged Environment Canterbury’s decision to grant a problematic nitrogen discharge consent to a major irrigation scheme and we won.
+We challenged Environment Canterbury’s decision to grant a problematic nitrogen discharge consent to a major irrigation scheme, and we won.

 We challenged the New Zealand Government in the High Court over systemic failures to apply the law to protect marine biodiversity — and we won.